preble/InsideJob/README.markdown

 #### Unreleased (changes not in the binary builds)

+- Inside Job now allows negative damage values (such as -1000) to create indestructible items.
 - Streamlined keyboard item-adding: search with Command-F, down arrow to navigate to item, then return adds it to the first available inventory slot.

 #### 1.0.1 - November 2, 2010